 A typical actively managed fund on the other hand comes with an annual charge of around 1%.

 When you add transaction costs and other fees and charges, the final cost can easily come to 2 or 2.5%.

-than another fund; we’re talking about some funds costing up to ten times more than others, or a difference of 1000%.
+In other words, we’re talking about some funds costing up to ten times more than others, or a difference of 1000%.

 Because of the compounding effect of fees, investors using more expensive funds were at risk of achieving substantially lower returns.

-Interestingly, the researchers also found a wide disparity in costs among passively
+Interestingly, the researchers also found a wide disparity in costs among passively managed funds.

 To quote the paper:

 “The costs for getting it wrong — investing in high-expense funds when close-to-identical low-expense funds are available — are large.
 We show that a low-expense fund investor could have earned 70% to 145% more (than someone who chose comparable funds at a higher price).”

 So how do you explain disparity in fees and the fact that so many customers seem happy to pay for more expensive funds?